 Yes, it is possible to overdose on rasagiline.
 If too much of this medication is taken, it can lead to confusion, fever, headache, high blood pressure, and sweating.
-In more severe cases, an overdose may cause seizure or coma.
+In more severe cases, an overdose may cause a seizure or coma.
 It is important always to follow the instructions provided by your healthcare provider regarding the dosage of rasagiline and to never take more than prescribed.

 What is the best time of day to take Azilect?

 There is no definitive answer to the question of what is the best time of day to take rasagiline.
 Some people find that it works best if they take it in the morning, while others find that taking it later in the day works better for them.
-It may take some experimentation to figure out what time of day works best for you but try to take it at the same time of each day to help you remember to take them.
+It may take some experimentation to figure out what time of day works best for you but try to take it at the same time each day to help you remember to take them.

 Does Azilect stop tremors?

 Patients with severe tremors also reported improved symptoms after rasagiline was added to their Parkinson’s Disease treatment plan.

 Azilect is a medication used to treat Parkinson’s Disease.
 The price of Azilect may vary depending on the strength of the medication.
 In our pharmacy, it is affordable and can be obtained through this website at a competitive price.